 You can enter labor at any moment, so if you have regular contractions, see blood-stained mucus, or notice your water break, go to the hospital.

-By now, the circumference of #baby ’s head and abdomen are about the same.
-The toenails reach the tips of the toes, and the lanugo hair has mostly shed all. #baby now weighs about 2.8 kg and measures around 49 cm in height — the size of a pumpkin.
+By now, the circumference of Your Baby ’s head and abdomen are about the same.
+The toenails reach the tips of the toes, and the lanugo hair has mostly shed all.
+Your Baby now weighs about 2.8 kg and measures around 49 cm in height — the size of a pumpkin.

-The lungs: Meanwhile, #baby continues to produce surfactant, which helps to prevent the air sacs in the lungs from collapsing during breathing.
-At this point, your little #baby should have enough surfactant to breathe without problems after delivery.
+The lungs: Meanwhile, Your Baby continues to produce surfactant, which helps to prevent the air sacs in the lungs from collapsing during breathing.
+At this point, your little Your Baby should have enough surfactant to breathe without problems after delivery.